Johann Friedrich Henckel

 Johann Friedrich Henckel (1 August 1678 – 26 January 1744) was a Prussian physician, chemist, metallurgist, and mineralogist.
 He taught chemistry and mineralogy at the Bergakademie Freiberg where his students included A. S. Marggraf, M.V.
 Lomonosov and Dmitri Vinogradov.

-Henckel was born in Merseburg, the son of physician Johann Andreas and Anna Dorothea.
-After schooling at Merseburg Cathedral School (1685–94) he studied theology and medicine at Jena from 1698 after which he became a physician in Dresden.
-He received a doctorate in 1711 and moved to Freiberg where he began to collect minerals along with Christlieb Ehregott Gellert.
-In 1728 he was elected into the Leopoldina Academy.
+Henckel was born in Merseburg, the son of a physician, Johann Andreas and his wife, Anna Dorothea.
+After schooling at Merseburg Cathedral School (1685–94), he studied theology and medicine at Jena from 1698 after which he became a physician in Dresden.
+He received a doctorate in 1711 and moved to Freiberg.

+In 1728, he was elected into the Leopoldina Academy.
 He moved back to Dresden in 1730 and began to work on minerals.
-He examined the chemistry of pyrites and believed in the formation of minerals through various processes such as crystallization and thereby rejected instantaneous Creation.
+He examined the chemistry of pyrites and believed in the formation of minerals through various processes such as crystallization and thus rejected the theory of instantaneous creation.

-Henckel was also a specialist on tuberculosis.